 Dr. David Coster and Dr. Mathew Severidt comprise the general surgery team at Surgical Associates, LLP

-General Surgery is a surgical specialty which includes the surgical treatment of a broad spectrum of diseases for medical procedures on all organ systems in the body.
+General Surgery is a surgical specialty that includes the surgical treatment of a broad spectrum of diseases for medical procedures on all organ systems in the body.